Severson-Group/eMach/emach/tests/README.md

 Based on the above example, separate files should be created to test `__add__` and `__sub__` functions.

 ## Guidelines on writing unit test
-The contributors are recommended to follow the guidelines discussed [here](https://docs.python-guide.org/writing/tests/).
+Contributors are recommended to follow the guidelines discussed [here](https://docs.python-guide.org/writing/tests/) when writting their own unit tests.

-A summary of the guidelines include
+A summary of the guidelines are provided below:
  - Unit test should test the smallest functionality.
  - Unit test should be fully independent.
  - Unit test should run fast.